llvm/llvm-project/llvm/docs/ContentAddressableStorage.md

 * `ObjectRef`s are only comparable within the same `ObjectStore` instance, and can be used to determine the equality of the underlying CASObjects.
-* The loaded objects from the ObjectStore need to have a lifetime at least as long as the ObjectStore itself.
+* The loaded objects from the ObjectStore need to have a lifetime at least as long as the ObjectStore itself so it is always legal to access the loaded data without holding on the `ObjectProxy` until the `ObjectStore` is destroyed.

 If not specified, the behavior can be implementation defined.
 For example, `ObjectRef` can be used to point to a loaded CASObject so `ObjectStore` never fails to load.
 It is also legal to use a stricter model than required.
-For example, an `ObjectRef` can be an unique indentity of the objects across multiple `ObjectStore` instances but users of the LLVMCAS should not depend on this behavior.
+For example, the underlying value inside `ObjectRef` can be the unique indentities of the objects across multiple `ObjectStore` instances, but comparing such `ObjectRef` from different `ObjectStore` is still illegal.

 For CAS library implementers, there is also an `ObjectHandle` class that is an internal representation of a loaded CASObject reference.